SoftwareHeritage/swh-docs/docs/devel/index.rst

 Here is brief overview of the most relevant software components in the Software Heritage stack, in alphabetical order.
-For a better introduction to the architecture, see the :ref:`architecture-overview`, which presents each of them in a didactical order.
+For a better introduction to the architecture, see the :ref:`architecture-overview`, which presents each of them in a didactic order.

 Each component name is linked to the development documentation of the corresponding Python module.